How Would You Define American Culture?

 But anyway, some of the other traits my roommates offered up were that Americans are optimistic, enthusiastic, friendly and enjoy talking about themselves a lot.

-After our conversation, I was curious as to how much of what they said was true, so I did a little research and decided to make a list, which I posted over at Bukisa.
-I titled it “You Might Be An American If…” and then listed 19 characteristics that I felt defined American culture.
+After our conversation, I was curious as to how much of what they said was true, so I did a little research and decided to make a list of characteristics that are unique of American culture.
 Some of them are ones I found off of this site and some were from my own observations.
 It’s in no way a thorough summary of American culture though and I tried to avoid most of the more obvious ones (like “fat” or “loud”, for example), but take a look and let me know what you think.

 Are there any I should add?